ONLYOFFICE/docspace-api-sdk-csharp/docs/RoomsApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new RoomsApi(httpClient, config, httpClientHandler);
-            var batchTagsRequestDto = new BatchTagsRequestDto?(); // BatchTagsRequestDto? | The parameters for adding tags. (optional)
+            var batchTagsRequestDto = new BatchTagsRequestDto?(); // BatchTagsRequestDto? | The parameters for managing room tags. (optional)

             try
             {